 I want to tell you an anecdote.

-There was a gorgeous nursery/school near our home in Bali, which has a coffee shop with a Kids Club where kids can play supervised by staff, while parents work, or enjoy a coffe.
+There was a gorgeous nursery/school near our home in Bali (if you land on this blog just now, we’re traveling the world for two years), which has a coffee shop with a Kids Club where kids can play supervised by staff, while parents work, or enjoy a coffe.

 The first day Oliver and Emily loved it and came out happy.
-The manager told me that Emily cried briefly for me, but then she stopped so they didn’t take her to me as I had asked them to do (I was waiting at the coffee shop).
+The manager told me that Emily cried briefly for me, but then she stopped so they didn’t take her to me as I had asked them to do (I was waiting at the coffee shop across the hall).

 The second day Emily said she didn’t want to go in, but changed her mind when she saw that there were different care givers (back then I couldn’t yet connect the dots, though).